pritis-spektra/dvlprprdctvtyghdepth/Lab06/Lab6.md

-# Lab 06 – Building and Using MCP Servers with GitHub Copilot
+# Lab 06 – Building and Using MCP Servers with GitHub Copilot (Optional)

 **Objective**